NicholasBrunsink/NicholasBrunsink/README.md

 ### Hello, I am Nicholas.
-I'm a sophomore majoring in Comp Sci(obviously) and also Elctrical Engineering through the UNCW/NC State transfer program.
+I'm a junior majoring in Comp Sci(obviously) and also Elctrical Engineering through the UNCW/NC State transfer program.
 I'm currently attempting to learn app development using the Flutter SDK and also 3d object creation using Fusion360.
 In my freetime I enjoy gaming, woodworking, tinkering with electronics, and biking.
 I'm looking foward to working with all of you.